Pyrenees Visitor Tips

 amongst the Pyrenees' wineries.
 Be sure to check out their onsite Rainbow Gallery.

-- Grab a bottle of sparkling and cheese platter from Taltarni's Cellar Door and have
+- Grab a bottle of sparkling and a cheese platter from Taltarni's Cellar Door and have

 a picnic up at Taltarni's Lookout.